 - High service-parts fill rates

 - Improved customer service

 Pairing cloud-based inventory management with big data analytics solutions can improve demand forecasts by at least 85%.
 Using Industry 4.0 technology allows you to adjust your supply with market demand in the quickest possible time.
 You can also perform real-time supply chain optimization, identifying possible bottlenecks preventing your growth.

-At the current stage of Industry 4.0 development, there are certain challenges that business leaders should be aware of before they begin implementing solutions.
-6 out of 10 manufacturers implementation barriers meant they only achieved limited progress with their Industry 4.0 initiatives.
+At the current stage of Industry 4.0 development, there are certain challenges that businesses should be aware of before they begin implementing solutions.
+6 out of 10 manufacturers said implementation barriers meant they only achieved limited progress with their Industry 4.0 initiatives.
 The top-cited challenges were:

-- Lack of unified leadership that makes integration and cross-unit coordination difficult
+- Lack of unified leadership that makes integration and cross-unite coordination difficult

 - Difficulty selecting third-party vendors for hosting and operationalizing company data